Buy

 Step 5: Dot the I’s and Cross the T’s

 Ask your realtor and attorney about an ALTA (American Land Title Association) survey.
-This document provides boundary lines location of the main building including improvements, the location of secondary buildings, and the identification of easements.
+This document provides the boundary lines location of the main building, including improvements, the location of secondary buildings, and the identification of easements.

-At this point in the transaction, both you and the seller will agree on an escrow officer, a neutral 3rd party that oversees the transaction.
+At this point in the transaction, you and the seller will agree on an escrow officer, a neutral 3rd party overseeing the transaction.

 Take the Plunge